Effective Date: September 15, 2021

 Individuals Involved in Your Care

 We may release health information about you to a family member or friend who is involved in your medical care.
 We may also give information to someone who helps pay for your care.
-Unless there is a specific written request made to and agreed to by SHV from you, we may also notify a family member, personal representative or another person responsible for your care about your location and general condition.
+Unless there is a specific written request to the contrary by you to SHV, we may also notify a family member, personal representative or another person responsible for your care about your location and general condition.

 SPECIAL SITUATIONS THAT DO NOT REQUIRE YOUR AUTHORIZATION